janlonden/kuvaify/README.md

 **transitionSpeed**

-Fade in and out transition animation time in ms. A minimum value of 100 is required.
+Fade in and out, rotate and zoom transition time in ms. To increase performance set this to 0.

 ```
 transitionSpeed: 400